The Bankrate promise

 Your credit score is not the only factor that impacts your car insurance rate.
 Where you live can also be a significant factor.

 Average cost of insurance by state and credit rating

 Not all states use your credit score as a factor to determine car insurance rates, but most do.
-California, Hawaii, Massachusetts and Michigan have banned the practice of using credit scores to calculate car insurance rates.
+California, Hawaii, Massachusetts and Michigan have banned or restricted the practice of using credit scores to calculate car insurance rates.
 Maryland, Oregon and Utah also limit the use of credit as an auto insurance rating factor.
 In these states, there are regulations limiting how and when insurance companies can use credit as a rating and underwriting factor.

 Unless you live in these states, your credit score will likely have an impact on your auto insurance premiums.
 But because geographic location also plays a role, the state you live in and even your ZIP code will also impact your premium.

 “States have varying insurance premiums for a variety of reasons,” Mak explains.
 “The incidence of crashes in some states is higher than in others.
 Impacts are due to the mix of the ability of drivers in the state as well as road safety.
 Each state’s premiums are also affected by the court system and the cost of medical care in each state, with some states’ courts offering more generous awards and higher-cost medical care being drivers of higher premiums.”

 Depending on where you live, this is how your credit could impact your full coverage auto insurance premium: